cshtdd/hb-api/readme.md

 ## Run it locally

-**NOTE** although this will run Api Gateway locally.
-Dynamo and SNS will still be the real AWS resources.
-I still need to figure out how to run all the things locally.

 1- Install the [Serverless DynamoDb Plugin](https://github.com/99xt/serverless-dynamodb-local)
 1.1- Install DynamoDB local `sls dynamodb install`
 2- Install the [Serverless Sam Plugin](https://github.com/SAPessi/serverless-sam)